Last updated:

 Clinical Evaluations and Workup

-An advanced imaging techniques magnetic resonance imaging (MRI) of the brain may also be performed.
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues, including the brain.
-Physicians use an MRI to obtain a detailed image of a major region of the brain called the cerebrum.
+An advanced imaging techniques called magnetic resonance imaging (MRI) of the brain may also be performed.
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of organs and bodily tissues, including the brain.
+Doctors use an MRI to obtain a detailed image of a major region of the brain called the cerebrum.
 A variety of nonspecific brain MRI findings have been seen in Pitt-Hopkins syndrome, though many studies are reported as normal.

-Treatment is directed toward the specific symptoms that are apparent in each individual and generally requires a team of specialists, that can be coordinated by a medical geneticist or your pediatrician.
-Members of this team may include a pediatric neurologist (a physician who specializes in the diagnosis and treatment of disorders of the brain, nerves and nervous system in children), a gastroenterologist (a physician who specializes in the diagnosis and treatment of disorders of the gastrointestinal tract), an ophthalmologist (a physician who specializes in the diagnosis and treatment of disorders of the eye), a pulmonologist (a physician who specializes in the diagnosis and treatment of disorders of the lungs and breathing issues), a speech pathologist, psychologist, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
-Genetic counseling is of benefit for affected individuals and their families.
-Psychosocial support for the entire family is essential as well.
+Treatment is directed toward the specific symptoms that are apparent in each individual and generally requires a team of specialists that can be coordinated by a medical geneticist or pediatrician.
+Members of this team may include a pediatric neurologist (a physician who specializes in the diagnosis and treatment of disorders of the brain, nerves and nervous system in children), a gastroenterologist (a physician who specializes in the diagnosis and treatment of disorders of the gastrointestinal tract), an ophthalmologist (a physician who specializes in the diagnosis and treatment of disorders of the eye), a pulmonologist (a physician who specializes in the diagnosis and treatment of disorders of the lungs and breathing issues), a speech pathologist, psychologist, and other healthcare professionals who can systematically and comprehensively plan an affected child’s treatment.

 Following an initial diagnosis, it is recommended that a developmental assessment be performed and appropriate occupational, physical, speech and feeding therapies be instituted.
 Periodic reassessments and adjustment of services should be provided with all children.
-Given the likelihood of severe speech impairment strong consideration should be given to early training with alternative and augmentative communication devices.
+Given the likelihood of severe speech impairment, strong consideration should be given to early training with alternative and augmentative communication devices.
 Children may benefit from treatments used in the treatment of autism spectrum disorder such as applied behavioral analysis (ABA) therapy targeted to the strengths and weaknesses of each child.
 A developmental pediatrician can help with management of behavioral issues and medication considerations, while more serious aggressive behaviors may be helped by a pediatric psychiatrist.
-In these individuals who have limited communication, potential medical issues such as severe constipation that might adversely impact behavior should be considered.
+In individuals who have limited communication, potential medical issues such as severe constipation that might adversely impact behavior should be considered.

 The Pitt-Hopkins Research Foundation manages a family registry.
 A registry is a special database that contains information about individuals with a specific disorder or group of conditions.
-The collection of data about rare disorders may enable researchers to increase the understanding of such disorders, expand the search for treatments, and accelerate clinical trials into specific treatment options.
-For more information, visit: https://pitthopkins.org/family-registry/.
+The collection of data about rare disorders may enable researchers to increase the understanding of such disorders, expand the search for treatments and accelerate clinical trials into specific treatment options.
+For more information visit: https://pitthopkins.org/family-registry/.

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.